 Graphical parameters.
 These mostly exist for convenience and much more control is available throught the lattice-like par.setting and flowViz.par.set customization.
 The relevant parameter category for density plots is gate.density with available parameters col, fill, lwd, alpha and lty.
-See flowViz.par.set for details.
+See flowViz.par.set groups Use identical colors for grouping.
+The value of the argument is expected to be a phenotypic variable in the flowSet, or a factor.